Tom11Butler/DE-Capstone/README.md

 ### Houses Price Paid

-A `.csv` file of all property sales in the UK in the years 1995-2017 from [HM Land Registry](https://data.gov.uk/dataset/314f77b3-e702-4545-8bcb-9ef8262ea0fd/archived-price-paid-information-residential-property-1995-to-2012).
+A file of all property sales in the UK in the years 1995-2017 from [HM Land Registry](https://data.gov.uk/dataset/314f77b3-e702-4545-8bcb-9ef8262ea0fd/archived-price-paid-information-residential-property-1995-to-2012).
 The column descriptions for this data file were also given by this link.

 ### Postcodes

-A `.csv` file for supplementary data on all of the UK postcodes as of Feb 2020 from the [Office of National Statistics](https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-february-2020).
+A file for supplementary data on all of the UK postcodes as of Feb 2020 from the [Office of National Statistics](https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-february-2020).

 ## 4. The files in this repo